 On September 19, 2016, Tech Data entered into an interest purchase agreement, as subsequently amended, with Avnet to acquire all the shares of TS.
-Pursuant to the interest purchase agreement, and subject to the terms and conditions contained therein, at the closing of the acquisition on February 27, 2017, Tech Data acquired all of the outstanding shares of TS for an aggregate estimated purchase price of approximately \$2.7 billion, including approximately \$2.5 billion paid to Avnet in cash including estimated closing adjustments, and 2,785,402 shares of the Company's common stock, valued at approximately \$247 million based on the closing price of the Company's common stock on February 27, 2017.
-The final cash consideration is subject to certain working capital and other adjustments and therefore the final purchase price may vary significantly from these estimates.
+Pursuant to the interest purchase agreement, and subject to the terms and conditions contained therein, at the closing of the acquisition on February 27, 2017, Tech Data acquired all of the outstanding shares of TS for an aggregate estimated purchase price of approximately \$2.7 billion, including approximately \$2.5 billion in cash, including estimated closing adjustments, and 2,785,402 shares of the Company's common stock, valued at approximately \$247 million based on the closing price of the Company's common stock on February 27, 2017.
+The final cash consideration is subject to certain working capital and other adjustments, as determined through the process established in the interest purchase agreement.
+Therefore, the final purchase price may vary significantly from these estimates.
 TS delivers technology services, software, hardware and solutions across the data center.
 The TS acquisition diversifies the Company's end-to-end solutions, deepens its value added capabilities and balances its solutions portfolio.
 The addition of TS also extends the Company's geographic reach into the Asia-Pacific region while broadening its capabilities in Europe and the Americas, including re-entering Latin America with a focus on the delivery of new technologies that drive and complement the data center in this market.

 The Company has accounted for the TS acquisition as a business combination and allocated the preliminary estimated purchase price to the estimated fair values of assets acquired and liabilities assumed.
-The Company has not yet completed its evaluation and determination of certain assets acquired and liabilities assumed, primarily (i) the final valuation of intangible assets related to customer relationships and trade names, (ii) the final assessment and valuation of certain other assets acquired and liabilities assumed, including accounts receivable, inventory, property and equipment, capitalized software, accrued expenses and other liabilities and (iii) the final assessment and valuation of certain income tax amounts.
+The Company has not yet completed its evaluation and determination of certain assets acquired and liabilities assumed, primarily (i) the final valuation of intangible assets related to customer relationships and trade names, (ii) the final assessment and valuation of certain other assets acquired and liabilities assumed, including accounts receivable, accrued expenses and other liabilities and (iii) the final assessment and valuation of certain tax amounts.
 Therefore, the final fair values of the assets acquired and liabilities assumed may vary significantly from the Company's preliminary estimates.
+During the three months ended July 31, 2017, the Company updated its estimated fair values of certain assets acquired and liabilities assumed, including an increase in goodwill of \$123 million, a decrease in intangible assets of \$94 million, a decrease in current assets of \$15 million and a decrease in other assets of \$14 million.

-The preliminary allocation of the estimated purchase price to assets acquired and liabilities assumed is as follows:
+The preliminary allocation of the estimated purchase price to assets acquired and liabilities assumed is as follows: (in millions)

-Current assets \$2,363
+Cash \$176

+Accounts receivable 1,837

+Inventories 233

+Prepaid expenses and other current assets 102

 Property and equipment, net 61

-Goodwill 493
+Goodwill 616

-Intangible assets 1,035
+Intangible assets 941

-Other assets, net 180
+Other assets, net 166

 Total assets 4,132

-Other current liabilities 1,178
+Other current liabilities 1,190

 Revolving credit loans and long-term debt 119

-Other long-term liabilities 118
+Other long-term liabilities 106

 Total liabilities 1,415

 Estimated purchase price \$2,717

-The allocation of the preliminary value of identifiable intangible assets is comprised of approximately \$991 million of customer relationships with a weighted-average amortization period of 14 years and \$44 million of trade names with an amortization period of 5 years.
+The allocation of the preliminary value of identifiable intangible assets is comprised of approximately \$898 million of customer relationships with a weighted-average amortization period of 14 years and \$43 million of trade names with an amortization period of 5 years.
 Goodwill is the excess of the consideration transferred over the net assets recognized and primarily represents the expected revenue and cost synergies of the combined company and assembled workforce.
 Approximately \$1.1 billion of the goodwill and identifiable intangible assets are expected to be deductible for tax purposes.
+The Company has recorded certain indemnification assets for expected amounts to be received from Avnet related to preliminary liabilities recorded for unrecognized tax benefits and other items.